 You will notice that the Gro-Fence has an expiration date and time for you to select.
 This allows you to configure how long you wish to monitor this location.
 This allows for you to set up month-long specials for those driving by for example.

 Step 4: Message Linking ability (not yet available on PWA)

 - Here you can add different abilities to your push notification with the Setup Link section.

 - Link to a Website URL lets you link your push notification to a site.
 When a user clicks the push notification, they'll be directed to that URL.

 - Link to a Specific Feature allows you to do just that.
 You can choose a tab within your app from the drop-down, and even specific items within those tabs (like an event in the Events feature), when applicable.
 When a user clicks the push notification, they'll be taken to that specific location within your app.

 - Link to an Offer adds a template-based message to your push notification.
 (Note: You must have a Messages tab active within your app to use this feature.)
 Select an industry from the Category column, then a specific template from the Offers column, and customize the design with the Style column.
-You can then change the Offer Title, picture, and content.
+You can then change the Offer Title, picture (recommended size is 1000x650 ~ 1000x750), and content.
 When a user clicks the push notification, the template will be launched within the Messages tab.

-If you wish to save your work to revisit later, much like an email draft, you can simple click 'Save as Draft' and we will store this push notification under the 'Drafts' section in your Push Notifications Message Center.
-At any time you can come back to this message to continue work or to finally schedule and send.
+If you wish to save your work to revisit later, much like an email draft, you can click 'Save as Draft,' and we will store this push notification under the 'Drafts' section in your Push Notifications Message Center.
+At any time, you can come back to this message to continue work or to finally schedule and send.